AdobeDocs/experience-manager-cloud-service.es-ES/help/sites-cloud/authoring/fundamentals/organizing-pages.md

 #### Nombre {#name}

 Al indicar un valor **Nombre** cuando se crea una página, AEM validará el nombre según las convenciones impuestas por AEM y JCR.
 No se pueden enviar caracteres no válidos desde el campo **Nombre**.
-Cuando AEM detecte caracteres no válidos, se resaltará el campo. <!--When you supply a page **Name** when creating a new page, AEM will [validate the name according to the conventions](/help/sites-developing/naming-conventions.md) imposed by AEM and JCR.
+Cuando AEM detecta caracteres no válidos, se resalta el campo. <!--When you supply a page **Name** when creating a new page, AEM will [validate the name according to the conventions](/help/sites-developing/naming-conventions.md) imposed by AEM and JCR.
 You cannot submit invalid characters in the **Name** field.
 When AEM detects invalid characters the field will be highlighted with an explanatory message.-->

 ![Ejemplo de introducción de un nombre de página no válido](/help/sites-cloud/authoring/assets/organizing-invalid-name.png)